-Our basic bookkeeping courses explain the importance of recording all the business transaction - this facilitates managing, analysing and summarising this information.
+Our basic bookkeeping courses explain the importance of recording all business transactions - this facilitates managing, analyzing, and summarizing this information.

 - Ledgers and journals:

-How to record each transaction in double-entry bookkeeping system and widely used bookkeeping software (Sage, Quickbooks, IRIS, TAS & VT) are covered by our basic bookkeeping courses.
-The debit and credit details of each transaction recorded in ledgers.
-The different ledgers and when to use journals for unusual transactions also explained.
+Our basic bookkeeping courses cover how to record each transaction in a double-entry bookkeeping system and widely used bookkeeping software (Sage 50 Accounts, Quickbooks training, IRIS, TAS, and VT).
+The debit and credit details of each transaction are recorded in ledgers.
+The different chronicles and when to use journals for unusual transactions are also explained.

 - Financial statements:

-Having explained and demonstrated the essential bookkeeping elements, students of our basic bookkeeping courses also have access to online tests to help review their learning, an opportunity to discuss the concepts, definitions and processes with their tutors.
+Having explained and demonstrated the essential bookkeeping elements, students of our basic bookkeeping courses also have access to online tests to help review their learning, and an opportunity to discuss the concepts, definitions, and processes with their tutors.